weekenthralling/tablegpt-agent/docs/tutorials/chat-on-tabular-data.md

 # Chat on Tabular Data

-Beyond simple conversations, `tablegpt-agent` can also analyze and process tablular data.
+Beyond simple conversations, TableGPT Agent can also analyze and process tabular data.
 For data analysis, preprocess the data first with TableGPT.
 Use a fixed session_id to keep the agent within the same execution context, and set a save point to enable memory retention:

 ```pycon
 >>> from langgraph.checkpoint.memory import MemorySaver